facebook/react/docs/docs/getting-started.md

 ## Creating a Single Page Application

 [Create React App](http://github.com/facebookincubator/create-react-app) is the best way to starting building a new React single page application.
-It handles webpack, babel, and live reloading, so you don't have to think about them.
+It sets up your development environment so that you can use the latest JavaScript features, provides a nice developer experience, and optimizes your app for production..

 ```bash
 npm install -g create-react-app